datalad-handbook/book/docs/challenges/102-102-subdatasets.rst

 Challenge: DataLad Subdatasets
 ******************************

+.. importantnote:: You can always get help

+   In order to learn about available DataLad commands, use ``datalad --help``.
+In order to learn more about a specific command, use ``datalad <subcommand> --help``.

+Challenge 1
+"""""""""""

 Datasets can have subdatasets.
 Let's build a nested dataset from scratch.

-Challenge 1
-"""""""""""

 Start by creating a dataset called ``penguin-report``, and inside of it, create a subdataset called ``inputs``::

    penguin-report